dgatf/msrc/README.md

 ## 2. Power source

-All receivers provide 3.3V at the telemetry port.
-Connect Vcc at telemetry port to RP2040 V5/VSYS pin.
-Alternatively you can feed the RP2040 from the BEC or receiver if the voltage is less than 5.5V
+RP2040 Zero has to be powered with 5v or less.
+For higher voltage, a voltage regulator is needed.

+It can be powered from the telemetry port or from BEC.
+Some receivers deliver 5v or less at the telemetry port, even if BEC voltage is higher than 5v.
+Check that voltage supplied to RP2040 is not higer than 5v.

 ## 3. Flash firmware to RP2040